miguoliang/tomato-timer-cli/CONTRIBUTING.md

 ## Submitting Issues

-If you encounter any issues or bugs while using the Tomato Clock CLI, please follow these steps to submit an issue:
+If you encounter any issues or bugs while using the Tomato Timer CLI, please follow these steps to submit an issue:

-1. Go to the [issue tracker](https://github.com/your-username/tomato-clock-cli/issues) on GitHub.
+1. Go to the [issue tracker](https://github.com/your-username/tomato-Timer-cli/issues) on GitHub.
 2. Click on the "New Issue" button.
 3. Provide a clear and concise title for the issue.
 4. Describe the issue in detail, including steps to reproduce if applicable.